 - Prepare for the tree planting process by watering the pot.
 Do this to reduce stress on the tree when you remove it from the pot.
 We recommend watering at least an hour before you begin to allow the soil to absorb the water.

 - Once soaked, move the tree to where you will plant it.
 Grab someone to help you because you should always carry a potted tree by the pot, not the branches or trunk.

 - Dig a hole.
-It should go as deep as the pot's full height and be at least three times as wide to allow maximum root growth.
+It should go as deep as the pot's full height and be at least two times as wide to allow maximum root growth.